-A team of researchers at DGIST has recently developed a technology which enables to acquire a high resolution mass spectrometry imaging in micrometer size of live biological samples without chemical pretreatment in the general atmospheric pressure environment.
-The newly developed mass spectrometry imaging system to analyze living biological samples in the atmospheric pressure environment at resolution of 3 μm and could be applied in molecular biology and medical diagnosis fields.
+A team of researchers at DGIST has recently developed a technology which enables to acquire a high-resolution mass spectrometry imaging in micrometer size of live biological samples without chemical pretreatment in the general atmospheric pressure environment.
+The newly developed mass spectrometry imaging system to analyze living biological samples in the atmospheric pressure environment at a resolution of 3 μm and could be applied in molecular biology and medical diagnosis fields.

 This achievement has been led by Professor Dae Won Moon and Dr. Jae Young Kim from the department of New Biology at DGIST.
-The study demonstrates a high resolution mass spectrometry imaging system capable of analyzing live biological samples at a resolution of several micrometers (㎛).
+The study demonstrates a high-resolution mass spectrometry imaging system capable of analyzing live biological samples at a resolution of several micrometers (㎛).

 Mass spectrometry imaging system is a technology to measure how much of a substance exists in a certain region as it acquires biomolecular information of tissues and cells as well as the spatial distribution of biomolecules through the measurement of the mass of biomolecules by desorbing biomolecules from tissues and cells.

-Researcher typically use an ion beam desorption system or a laser desorption method, in which biomolecule samples are separated in a vacuum state, to obtain a high-resolution mass spectrometric image.
+Researchers typically use an ion beam desorption system or a laser desorption method, in which biomolecule samples are separated in a vacuum state, to obtain a high-resolution mass spectrometric image.
 However, in order to accurately analyze the sample by placing it in a vacuum chamber, pretreatment processes such as cutting the frozen samples or chemical treatment were required.
 In the process, side effects such as damaging the samples or loss of molecular information occurred.